 For the “one bite rule,” the injured party will need to prove to the civil court that the dog owner already knew their animal was dangerous to other people.
 To do this, the plaintiff will need to show evidence that the dog bit or attempted to bite another person before their injury occurred.
 The plaintiff can also apply this rule if there is sufficient evidence the dog may attack because of the aggressive or hostile nature of the canine.

 If that is not possible to prove the “one bite rule,” you will need to establish that the pet owner was negligent to collect damages for your injuries.
-A Pearland attorney could review the specifics of your case and help determine whether your dog bite case qualifies for the one bite rule.
+A Pearland dog bite attorney could review the specifics of your case and help determine whether your canine attack case qualifies for the one bite rule.

 Proving Pet Owner Negligence After a Canine Attack